darkestb4light/netcap/doc/README.txt

 for automating the alert process.
 In lieu of the notification option, one can refer to the server log to see incoming client messages.

-The server supports SIGTERNM, SIGINT, and SIGUSR1 signals.
+The server supports SIGTERM, SIGINT, and SIGUSR1 signals.
 You can send the server a SIGTERM or SIGINT signal to stop the server process.
 If the server is running in the foreground (i.e. you haven't passed it --daemon), you can choose to press "control + c" to stop the netcap server.

 	=============